ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 6. Once the job is completed, you can check the model in Hugging Face.

-## Serve the Finetuned Model on GKE
+## Serve the Fine-tuned Model on GKE

-To deploy the finetuned model on GKE you can follow the instructions from Deploy a pre-trained Gemma-3 model on  [vLLM](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-gpu-vllm#deploy-vllm).
+To deploy the fine-tuned model on GKE you can follow the instructions from Deploy a pre-trained Gemma-3 model on  [vLLM](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-gpu-vllm#deploy-vllm).
 Select the `Gemma 3 1B-it` instruction and change the `MODEL_ID` to `<YOUR_HUGGING_FACE_PROFILE>/gemma-3-1b-it-sql-finetuned`.

 ### Set up port forwarding